mir-pias/CI_2020_project_test/README.md

-test for CI project application
+tests for CI project application